Democrats face heavy lift on Biden agenda as GOP stands by

 Once a routine matter, lifting the debt ceiling has become a political weapon of choice for Republicans ever since the 2011 arrival of tea party lawmakers who refused to lift it.
 At the time, they argued against more spending and the standoff triggered a fiscal crisis.

-Echoing that strategy, Senate Republican leader Mitch McConnell is staring down House Speaker Nancy Pelosi, D-Calif., over the debt ceiling — he is refusing to vote to lift it and she is arguing it is a joint responsibility of both parties to pay for accumulated debt.

-McConnell says he’s not about to help pay off debts when Biden is about to pile on more with a “reckless” tax and spending package.
+Echoing that strategy, Senate Republican leader Mitch McConnell says he’s not about to help pay off debts when Biden is about to pile on more with a “reckless” tax and spending package.
 McConnell says if Democrats want to pass the Biden package on their own, they should use that same process to raise the debt ceiling alone.

 Backed by the White House, Pelosi counters that when McConnell was in control of the Senate he relied on Democratic votes to help raise the debt ceiling during the past administration and she expects the same from him now.

-“The failure to raise the debt limit would, as Treasury Secretary Yellen recently stated ‘have absolutely catastrophic economic consequences,’” Pelosi wrote in a letter to colleagues late Sunday evening.

-“The debt limit is a shared responsibility, and I urge Congress to come together,” she said.
+“The debt limit is a shared responsibility, and I urge Congress to come together,” Pelosi, D-Calif., said in a letter late Sunday to colleagues.

 Meanwhile, behind the scenes, Democrats are negotiating among themselves over Biden’s big $3.5 trillion package as the price tag likely slips to win over skeptical centrist lawmakers who view it as too much.